kingharrison/rules.rockdafloor/README.md

 ### Pro

+The Pro Level is for athletes who have competed at a high level in events and are competing at events to win money.
+This is the only 1v1 division at an RDF battle that has monetsry prizes.

 Battle Rounds Up To One Minute

 * Top Rocks: Hips and shoulders can face different directions.
 Higher level variations of steps and entrances are recognized.